michalis0/Cloud-and-Advanced-Analytics/labs/7-Elastic-Continued/Readme.md

 In this lab, you'll utilize embeddings and Elasticsearch to explore how they enhance search efficiency.
 During this lab, we will use the following two datasets:
 - **The first dataset** has been used in the previous lab, it has multiple trending youtube videos and can be found [here](./data/elastic_data_youtube_videos.csv)
-- **The second dataset** contains different sentences from different category, allowing you to test out those embeddings and have a more practical understanding on how it works.
+- **The second dataset** contains different sentences from various categories, allowing you to test out those embeddings and have a more practical understanding on how it works.
 It can be found [here](./data/sentences.csv)

 ## Lab Walkthrough
 **Step 1:** Embedding Search using Big Query